Omicrxn/Automated-Builds-CI-CD/docs/index.md

 name: Release Generator

-# When a new push with a tag that fits the one replaced on the ' * ' field is called, the event is triggered
+# When a new push with a tag is called, the event is triggered
 on:
   push:
+    branches:
+      - master
     tags:
-    - '*'
+      -v1.*

 jobs:
   # This workflow contains a single job called "build"